 - 5. Restart your web server.

 To activate the PHP agent, restart your web server.

 If you are running PHP-FPM, you may also need to restart PHP-FPM separately before the agent will be active.

 Note the name and location of the install archive file.
 This file will be located at /tmp/nrinstall-nnnn.tar and will contain both the install log and useful system information to help New Relic Technical Support with troubleshooting.

 - 7. Fine-tune your configuration.

 After you install New Relic successfully and restart your web server, you can begin gathering data about your applications.
-After a few minutes, data will begin to appear on your New Relic APM Overview page.
+After a few minutes, data will begin to appear on your APM Summary page.